 OpenJaw CTO: Blockchain and the travel industry

-Where in the travel industry does Blockchain fit?
-Some of the more realistic uses may be closer to governance, administration, identity management and security rather than a disruptive change to existing B2C business models.
+Some more realistic uses of Blockchain for travel may be closer to governance, administration, identity management and security rather than a disruptive change to existing B2C business models.

 Since Bitcoin first appeared in 2008/2009 and solved digital currency’s seemingly intractable ‘double spend’ problem (how to stop someone using the same digital ‘coin’ twice without a central issuing authority or bank) people have been looking for the next ‘killer application’ for the technology that made it possible: Blockchain.